ghc-proposals/ghc-proposals/proposals/0000-modifiers.rst

 .. contents::

 This proposal introduces a new form of syntax ``%blah`` that defines a *modifier*.
-Modifiers somehow change the meaning of the next token.
+Modifiers somehow change the meaning of the next token or of the construct they appear in.
 The ``blah`` is parsed and renamed as a type.
 For now, all modifiers will be built in, but we might imagine making an extensible feature later.